AF-UN/grabriel/README.md

 # grabriel
-A tool use to grab information with js
+A tool use to grab information & more with js
 This repo may contain multiple files list of tools: ipstock - a script to see if an ip is on a public or private network